danielkrajnik/Comparison-of-Rhino-s-3D-export-formats/README.md

 ![scene](scene.png)

 ---
-# Thoughts on that
+## Thoughts on that
-SAT even though the largest is at the moment the only viable solution for Rhino-Revit workflow.
+SAT even though came out as the largest format is at the moment the only viable solution for Rhino-Revit workflow...